C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Compare the two diagrams side by side rather than explaining them in sequence.
+- Compare the two diagrams side by side rather than explaining them in sequence

-Merge preserves what actually happened, at the cost of a merge commit and a history that forks and rejoins.
-Rebase produces a straight line that reads as if you had started from the current tip, at the cost of every commit being a new commit with a new hash.
+- Merge: preserves what actually happened, cost = a merge commit and a history that forks and rejoins
+- Rebase: produces a straight line as if you started from the current tip, cost = every commit gets a new hash

-Say clearly that neither is correct in general.
-It is a project convention, and teams argue about it.
-Ours matters less than being consistent.
+- Say clearly: neither is correct in general - project convention, teams argue about it, consistency matters more than the choice

-The golden rule deserves emphasis: rebase only what is still private.
-Once someone else has pulled your branch, rebasing forces them into a painful recovery.
-The symptom is the branch "diverging" and a push being rejected, and then somebody reaches for `--force`.
+- Golden rule (emphasise): rebase only what is still private
+  - Once someone else has pulled your branch, rebasing forces them into a painful recovery
+  - Symptom: branch "diverging", push rejected, somebody reaches for `--force`

-Worth a mention: interactive rebase (`git rebase -i`) is how you tidy up local commits before opening a pull request.
-Squash the "fix typo" commits.
-This connects nicely to Part 2.
+- Worth mentioning: interactive rebase (`git rebase -i`) tidies up local commits before opening a pull request
--->
+  - Squash the "fix typo" commits - connects nicely to Part 2 -->

 ---